1997 All-Ireland Senior Football Championship final

 The 1997 All-Ireland Senior Football Championship final was the 110th All-Ireland Final and the deciding match of the 1997 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

 Summary

 Kerry bridged an 11-year gap, the longest in their history, helped by nine Maurice Fitzgerald points.
 Fitzgerald also broke Billy O'Shea's leg on the pitch.

 Mayo in their second final appearance in a row, were hoping to bridge a gap that stretched back to their All-Ireland SFC title winning team of 1951.
-They failed, and would lose again to Kerry in 2004 and 2006.
-Subsequent All-Ireland SFC final defeats followed for Mayo at the hands of Donegal in 2012 and Dublin in 2013, 2016, 2017, 2020...
-Tyrone in 2021...